CHECK OUT my 37-video ‘Pursuing Process Excellence’ workshop playlist on my Great Systems YouTube channel.

 What are Your Operational Excellence Barriers?

 Poor work system design is the primary cause of our failure to sustain high levels of performance.
-Over time, I have discovered ten key work systems that must work well, and in sync, in order for sustained operational excellence to be realized.
-Similarly, I was able to identify ten common operational excellence barriers.
-Common barriers include poorly designed leadership development systems, technology utilization systems, and measurement systems.
+My work with organizations reveals ten key work system gaps that leaders must both close and integrate in order to sustain operational excellence.
+Common barriers include poorly designed leader standard work systems, technology utilization systems, and measurement systems.
 What might your operational excellence barriers be?

-Systems give you what you design them to give you.
+Work systems give you what you design them to give you.
 Your personal food selection process determines to some degree the performance of your body.
-Think about the compensation system you use at work – the ‘package’ of wages, benefits, and work environment.
+Think about the compensation system you use at work.
+How does the ‘package’ of wages, benefits, and work environment you provide help engage all staff?
 How does that ‘package’ affect the levels of motivation, ownership, and commitment your people feel towards your organization?
-Commonly, operational excellence barriers exist in organizations when work systems fail to encourage and support high performance work.
+Commonly, operational excellence barriers exist in organizations when work system designs fail to encourage and support high performance work.

 How Do You Optimize Work System Performance?

 This is not an ‘either – or’ argument.
-Organizational performance is both constrained and aided by systems design and integration.
+Work systems design and integration both constrains and aides organizational performance.
 The positive performance of one system offsets the negative impact of a different system.
-For example, a strong leadership system overcomes some of the negatives that result from a poor compensation work system design.
-The goal, of course, is to get all ten work systems to spin in a positive direction, in a consistent manner.
-That is how you optimize work system performance.
+For example, a strong leader standard work system can overcome some of the negatives that result from a poor compensation package design.
+The goal, of course, is to optimize work system performance.

 Think of poor work systems design as being similar to a dog on a leash in the back yard.
 The length of the leash is the constraint to the dog’s ability to explore and defend the yard.
 We can view the leash as a operational excellence barrier or performance restrictor plate.
 If we optimize the length of the leash, we provide benefits to both the dog and the owner.
 If we find and remove other performance restrictors, we gain further benefits.